 Do you have a qualified auto mechanic whom you trust to ensure your car is ready to handle the heat — and who charges fairly?
 No one wants to overpay for car maintenance.
 So, consider these ideas to find an auto technician who keeps your car in optimal shape with minimal expense.

 Kittisak Jirasittichai / Shutterstock.com

 Looking for a technician when your vehicle is on the back of a flatbed or hooked to a tow truck gives you little choice.
 If you haven’t already chosen who will repair your car, you are at someone else’s mercy.
-Your tow-truck driver will pressure you to use his favorite shop, a sign of an arrangement — and no assurance of quality.
+Your tow-truck driver may pressure you to use his favorite shop, which is a sign of an arrangement — and no assurance of quality.

 2. Start with recommendations and reviews